Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/02_thordan.en.md

       does.</p>
       <p>Furthermore, fixing Meteors outside means that players that adjust,
       (i.e: whose group has Meteors), <em>always</em> go outside.</p>
-      <p>This last point is particularly important because the players that are
+      <p>This is important because the players that are adjusting have
-      adjusting have <em>less</em> time to identify their towers because they end up in a different sector from the one they started in.</p>
+      <em>less</em> time to identify their towers because they end up in a
+      different sector from the one they started in.</p>
       <p>For example, if we fixed DPS inside, a DPS from either N/S position
       that adjusts to either E/W position has to identify:</p>
       <ul>